 Values and social skills are not learned overnight.
 Therefore, it is essential that children acquire the "building blocks" and general knowledge about rule of law topics at an early stage.
-Addressing these issues in children's initial educational development provides them with the basic knowledge and necessary tools to both understand and react when they are confronted with corruption, violence and other forms of crime in their lives.
-The Sustainable Development Goals can only be achieved if future generations are committed to the ethical and fair standards to which both the public and private sectors should be held.
+Addressing these issues in children's initial educational development provides them with the basic knowledge and skills to both understand and react when they are confronted with corruption, violence and other forms of crime in their lives.
+The Sustainable Development Goals can only be achieved if future generations are committed to the ethical and fair standards to which both the public and private sectors should be held accountable for.
 Through such an early-learning approach, the attitudes towards crime, violence and corruption can gradually be challenged and changed.

 In support of this aim, E4J focuses on promoting and teaching values such as acceptance, integrity, respect and fairness at the primary level (6-12 years old).
 E4J's educational materials will contribute to building resilience among children.
 Moreover, these tools will help to equip them with skills such as conflict resolution, critical thinking, teamwork and empathy.
 These values and skills are crucial in reducing the tolerance and acceptance of crime and violence as well as assisting children in solving ethical dilemmas.